20rashmi128/Building-a-Book-Recommender-System/README.md

 1. Increases Revenue by directing the items and sales offers to specific users, and thus increasing the likelihood of selling items.
 2. Increases Customer retention: It helps business in understanding the needs of customers & eventually, in devising the right strategies to foster and maintain relationship with them.
-3. Makes User’s life easier by handling a large amount of information and by provide them with personalized, exclusive content and service recommendations, which further leads to customer satisfaction
+3. Makes User’s life easier by handling a large amount of information and by providing them with personalized, exclusive content and service recommendations, which further leads to customer satisfaction.

 # Over-view of Book Recommender System built under this project:
 <img width="684" alt="image" src="https://user-images.githubusercontent.com/100269915/180019627-dee1f241-f6de-450b-b9d0-16b3af3e6b95.png">